-Prof. Thet Khaing Win Union Minister Ministry of Health
+Professor Dr. Thet Khaing Win

+Union Minister of Health

+Ministry of Health,

+The Republic of the Union of Myanmar

 Acknowledgements

 The Guideline for Continuing Professional Development for Myanmar Nurses and Midwives was developed under the leadership of Myanmar Nurse and Midwife Council (MNMC) with technical and financial support from the World Health Organization, Country Office for Myanmar.